 by Prof. Carolin Crawford

-Note: Please use the side entrance next to the common room which is round the right hand side of the school.
+Note: Please use the new side entrance next to the gates which is round the right hand side of the school.
 Also please continue using the left-hand car park.

 Transit of Mercury -- by Stephen Stangroom See photographs and report in Janus